 Isaac Diemer

-i'm a third year at the university of michigan studying computer science and mathematics. broadly, i'm interested in systems programming, space, theoretical computer science, and venture capital. if you're passionate about any of these, feel free to reach out.
+i'm a third year at the university of michigan studying computer science and mathematics. broadly, i'm interested in systems programming, space, energy, theoretical computer science, and venture capital. if you're passionate about any of these, feel free to reach out.

 Functional programming combines the flexibility and power of abstract mathematics with the intuitive clarity of abstract mathematics.